aydayurtoglu/CS102-project/group/AydaYurtoglu_log.md

 in an int array.
 We discovered how we can change the name of the picture files and plan to use this to identify the images in the file.

+### ~ 16th May 2020 ~
+I worked with Can and adjusted AutoImageSlider class so that the user can change the speed of their animation.

 ****